awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-amplifyuibuilder-form.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SchemaVersion`  <a name="cfn-amplifyuibuilder-form-schemaversion"></a>
-The schema version of the form when it was imported\.
+The schema version of the form\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SectionalElements`  <a name="cfn-amplifyuibuilder-form-sectionalelements"></a>
-Stores the visual helper elements for the form that are not associated with any data\.
+The configuration information for the visual helper elements for the form\.
+These elements are not associated with any data\.
 *Required*: Yes
 *Type*: Map of [SectionalElement](aws-properties-amplifyuibuilder-form-sectionalelement.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Style`  <a name="cfn-amplifyuibuilder-form-style"></a>
-Stores the configuration for the form's style\.
+The configuration for the form's style\.
 *Required*: Yes
 *Type*: [FormStyle](aws-properties-amplifyuibuilder-form-formstyle.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Tags`  <a name="cfn-amplifyuibuilder-form-tags"></a>
-One or more key\-value pairs to use when tagging the form\.
+One or more key\-value pairs to use when tagging the form data\.
 *Required*: No
 *Type*: Map of String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)